gaspo53/flux_docs/README.md

   </code>
 </pre>

-If for any reason, Symfony can't set permissions because of the lack of system permissions for the logged user, please run that command as root.
+If for any reason, Symfony can't set permissions because of the lack of system privileges for the logged user, please run that command as root.

 Usage